eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 It's partially a matter of taste.
-But the real reason is that if you want to use `:` for `extends`, you then need to come up with punctuation that means `satisfies`, `abstracts`, `of`, `adapts`, etc, and you wind up in a rabbit hole of cryptic character combinations like `:>`, `<:`, `%>`, etc, etc.
+But the real reason is that if you want to use `:` for `extends`, you then need to come up with punctuation that means `satisfies`, `abstracts`, `of`, etc, and you wind up in a rabbit hole of cryptic character combinations like `:>`, `<:`, `%>`, etc, etc.

-In general, Ceylon favours being more explicit at the cost of being a little more verbose, so we prefer keywords and annotations to cryptic punctuation.
+In general, Ceylon favors being more explicit at the cost of being a little more verbose, so we prefer keywords and annotations to cryptic punctuation.

 ### `implements` vs. `satisfies`